HynLcc/plugin-barcode-qrcode-generator/README.md

 ## 📖 Usage

+### Barcode Generation
+1. **Switch to Barcode Tab** - Select the "Barcode" tab
-1. **Select View** - Choose the view containing records to process
+2. **Select View** - Choose the view containing records to process
-2. **Select Data Source Field** - Choose the field containing data for barcode generation (text or number field)
+3. **Select Data Source Field** - Choose the field containing data for barcode generation (text or number field)
-3. **Select Attachment Field** - Choose the attachment field to store generated barcodes
+4. **Select Attachment Field** - Choose the attachment field to store generated barcodes
-4. **Configure Barcode** - Customize barcode format, appearance, and text settings
+5. **Configure Barcode** - Customize barcode format, appearance, and text settings
-5. **Preview** - Review the barcode appearance in real-time
+6. **Preview** - Review the barcode appearance in real-time
-6. **Generate** - Click "Generate Barcode" to process all records
+7. **Generate** - Click "Generate Barcode" to process all records
-7. **View Results** - Generated barcodes are saved as images in the attachment field
+8. **View Results** - Generated barcodes are saved as images in the attachment field

+### QR Code Generation
+1. **Switch to QR Code Tab** - Select the "QR Code" tab
+2. **Select View** - Choose the view containing records to process
+3. **Select Data Source Field** - Choose the field containing data for QR code generation (text or number field)
+4. **Select Attachment Field** - Choose the attachment field to store generated QR codes
+5. **Configure QR Code** - Customize error correction level, size, colors, and output format
+6. **Preview** - Review the QR code appearance in real-time
+7. **Generate** - Click "Generate QR Code" to process all records
+8. **View Results** - Generated QR codes are saved as images in the attachment field

 ## 🔧 Configuration Options